 While countless trends affect the niche, a few look set to continue making their presence felt.
 Because of how important these can be for a company’s success, it can be vital for them to be aware of each and capitalize on them as much as possible going forward.

 DSLR cameras were one of the biggest trends affecting the industry for years after they were first released.
 This was because they offered quite a significant number of benefits when using them.

-Alongside this was the fact that the images that they offered were often of a higher quality than were possible with previous cameras.
-These advantages were seemingly endless and constantly improved on with each new edition of into the DSLR range.
+Alongside this was the fact that the images they offered were often of a higher quality than previous cameras.
+These advantages were seemingly endless and constantly improved on with each new edition of the DSLR range.

 This has led to many smartphones and other mobile devices offering a photo quality that rivals many high-end DSLR cameras.
 Coupled with their increased portability and reduced cost, photographers across every niche, have been switching over to them.

 This doesn’t mean that DLSRs are going away; instead, it means that they’re becoming more of a back-up to their more versatile counterparts.

 Still, images have been used to promote products for decades.
 There have been a variety of different trends that have changed how these pictures have been taken, as well as the overall style of the images.

 Recent years have seen this shift largely to video.
 Much of this has been driven by the fact that technology has allowed the video to become much more compact, which expands where it can be delivered to.
 Alongside this is the fact that consumers pay more attention to video than they do still images.